peterhajas/peterhajas.com/readme.md

     $ ./build

+This script will also lay down some git hooks used by the site.
+For example, all exif data is stripped from `media`.

 Note that this relies on some dependencies:
 - the macOS `date` binary
 - a `mmd` (MultiMarkdown) binary
 - `exiftool` (for stripping exif)
 - `ffmpeg` (for image recompression)
+- `python` (for sub-second dates)

 This will create a new directory called `out`.
 It's automatically ignored by `git` thanks to a rule in the `.gitignore`.